-Kovner: Federal Reserve Bank of New York (e-mail:anna.kovner@ny.frb.org).
-The author is grateful for excellent research assistance from Ging Cee Ng and Vitaly Bord and helpful comments from Josh Lerner, Daniel Paravisini, and seminar participants at the Federal Reserve Bank of New York and the 2009 Early Career Women in Finance Conference.
-She is also grateful for the insight of several investment bankers and institutional investors who wished to remain anonymous.
-The views expressed in this paper are those of the author and do not necessarily reflect the position of the Federal Reserve Bank of New York or the Federal Reserve System.
+Federal Reserve Bank of New York.
+33 Liberty St., New York, NY 10045.
+Email: anna.kovner@ny.frb.org.
+I am grateful for excellent research assistance from Ging Cee Ng and Vitaly Bord and helpful comments from Josh Lerner, Daniel Paravisini and seminar participants at the Federal Reserve Bank of New York and the 2009 Early Career Women in Finance Conference.
+I am also grateful for the insight of several investment bankers and institutional investors who wished to remain anonymous.
+All errors and omissions are my own.
+The views expressed in this paper are those of the author and should not be attributed to the Federal Reserve Bank of New York or the Federal Reserve System.